DaveSkender/Stock.Indicators/docs/_indicators/PivotPoints.md

 ```

 - This method returns a time series of all available indicator values for the `quotes` provided.
-- It always returns the same number of elements as there are in the historical quotes.
+- It always returns the same number of elements as there are in the historical quotes when not chained from another indicator.
 - It does not return a single incremental indicator value.
 - The first window will have `null` values since there's not enough data to calculate.

-:warning: **Warning**: The second window may be innaccurate if the first window contains incomplete data.
+:warning: **Warning**: The second window may be inaccurate if the first window contains incomplete data.
 For example, this can occur if you specify a `Month` window size and only provide 45 calendar days (1.5 months) of `quotes`.

 :paintbrush: **Repaint Warning**: the last window will be repainted if it does not contain a full window of data.